hsrussell/structural_rounding/README.md

-# test-rounding
+# structural rounding

+A practical evaluation of the structural rounding framework for approximation algorithms.
+Focused on the Vertex Cover problem and edited to the class of bipartite graphs.

 ## Environment Configuration

-test-rounding is implemented in Python and C/C++ (using g++17).
+structural rounding is implemented in Python and C/C++ (using g++17).
 In addition, it makes use of ILP solver, IBM CPLEX.

-To build and run test-rounding, the ILP solver and the language toolchains for Python and C/C++ must be available.
+To build and run structural rounding, the ILP solver and the language toolchains for Python and C/C++ must be available.
 It is known to support the following language and build tool versions.

 | Tool | Version |